sourcefrog/conserve/doc/format.md

 indefinitely, across multiple Conserve invocations, until they are finished.
 Once the band is completed, it will not be changed.

-Bands are numbered hierarchically across tiers and sequentially within a tier, starting at 0.
-So the first base tier band in the whole archive is `0000`, the first incremental band on top of it is `0000-0000`, and so on.
+Bands can be *top level* in which case their index contains a list of all entries (files, directories, and symlinks) in that tree.
+Or, they can be *child bands*, in which case they contain only changes relative to a parent band's index.
+(Child bands are not implemented as of Conserve 0.5.)

+All band names start with the character `b`.
+Top level bands are numbered sequentially from `b0000`.
+Child bands have additional numbers appended to their parent's name, like `b0000-0000`.

 The numbers are zero-padded to four digits in each area, so that they will be grouped conveniently for humans looking at naively sorted listings of the directory.
 (Conserve does not rely on them being less than five digits, or on the transport returning any particular ordering; bands numbered over 9999 are supported.)

-Band directories contain a description of files that changed, or were deleted, relative to their ancestor bands.
-A copy of the source directory at a particular time can be extracted by reading the closest band, plus all of its parents.

 Bands are represented as a subdirectory within the archive directory, as `b` followed by the number.
 All bands are in the top-level archive directory.